Exploring the value of engineering and physical sciences doctorates

-EPSRC is currently undertaking a review of their investment in doctoral education to ensure that their support remains world-leading.
-The review involves gathering evidence from the community to inform the development of recommendations on the future of EPSRC’s support for doctoral education.
-Feeding into the review, RAND Europe is working with researcher support programme Vitae to gain insight into the value of engineering and physical sciences doctoral education through a literature review and focus groups.
+EPSRC undertook a review of their investment in doctoral education to ensure that their support remains world leading.
+The review involved gathering evidence from the community to inform the development of recommendations on the future of EPSRC’s support for doctoral education.

 RAND Europe worked alongside Vitae to gain insight into the value of engineering and physical sciences doctoral education.
 This included undertaking a literature review of the available evidence on the value, skills, and career outcomes of doctoral education in the engineering and physical sciences, alongside novel approaches to doctoral education.
 A series of focus groups were also undertaken with EPSRC-funded doctoral researchers to explore their expectations and experiences of doctoral education.

 From the reviewed literature we found that doctoral education in the engineering and physical sciences provides significant value and is beneficial to the individual, potential employers, and society more broadly.
 Doctoral graduates within the engineering and physical sciences move into a diverse range of careers, commonly within academia or industry, but also within science communication, science policy, consultancy, and not-for-profit organisations.
 This diverse range of careers creates a variety of skills requirements for graduates, including the need for both technical and transferable skillsets which can support them as they transition into the workplace.